 IV.
 BASIC STEPS TO APPLYING FOR AND NEGOTIATING A GSA SCHEDULE:

 Examine the major generic schedules listed and determine the best match for the products and services your company offers.
 Note the name and contact information for the contracting officer designated for the schedule.
-Also note the open solicitation link to the FEDBIZOPPS.
 Carefully review the solicitation completely and determine that you can comply with the specifications, terms and conditions and requirements in the document.

 This is where the marketing phase of the process begins.
 It is best to contact the contracting officer with a statement of capabilities (CAPE).
-Your CAPE should be brief, concise and electronic.
-It should highlight the information in IV.A., B. and C. above and the management, technical and past performance elements of your products and services.
+Capabilities Statement Your CAPE should be brief, concise and electronic.
+It should highlight the information in IV.A. above and the management, technical and past performance elements of your products and services.
 Establish by letter (preferably electronic by email) your intent to submit a proposal for a GSA schedule to the contracting officer.
 Also confirm your anticipated proposal delivery date by telephone if possible and confirm by email.
 Highlight your CAPE as a qualification criterion for a company schedule award under the generic schedule you are proposing against.

 Respond to each requirement carefully and in the order presented in the open solicitation.
 Pay particular attention to the requirements for cost and pricing data presentation.
 Utilize for guidance the menu items on proposal preparation and negotiation at this site.
 Understand that your proposal may be audited, particularly for previous pricing history related to your products and services.
 The contracting officer may negotiate with you the final pricing make-up of your products and services based on audit results and history.
 Since GSA schedules are in the public domain it is worthwhile to examine the reports available through the GSA web site on previous awards for the same or similar products or services.
 In addition, most companies who have GSA schedules post them at their web sites so you can get some insights into competitor pricing by looking at the fully loaded rates and their respective escalation from year to year by going to the sites and analyzing the rates located there.